 But putting sentimentality aside, what can your ancestors signature tell you about their lives?

-Our Ancestors Marks and their Literacy
+Our Ancestors Signatures and Literacy Clues

 The most obvious clues that a signature can give us are ones about our ancestors possible literacy.
 Did your ancestors sign their marriage record with an X?
 If so, they were most likely illiterate.